JoaoMiranda-88237-UM/ESRG_class/README.md

 # ERSG_class - Group menseger
-This project implements a "Broadcasting Chat service", using some features such as:
+This project implements a "Broadcasting Chat service" using some features, such as:
 * TCP-IP Client/Server;
 * Posix threads;
 * Message Queues;